Sales Funnels And Landing Pages

 Every economic development page must: Identify intent → Deliver value → Reduce friction → Drive action.

-Why Tourism Needs Multi-Funnel Design
+Why Tourism Needs Multiple Sales Funnels Design

 Tourism audiences are equally diverse: